eduvpn/documentation/PROFILE_CONFIG.md

 so you MAY have to add the addresses to [Route List](#route-list) when they are not usable from outside the VPN.

+**NOTE**: with vpn-user-portal >= 3.1.6 you can use the placeholder values `@GW4@` and `@GW6@` that will be replaced by the address of the VPN gateway.
+This is especially helpful if you have multiple OpenVPN processes in one profile that want to use the DNS resolver running on the VPN server.
+This restores behavior that was available in the 2.x server.

 ### Route List

 If you are _not_ using the VPN as a [Default Gateway](#default-gateway) you can